 Pegcetacoplan (APL-2) in PNH

-Pegcetacoplan is a targeted C3-inhibitor designed to regulate uncontrolled or excessive complement activation.
+Pegcetacoplan is an investigational targeted C3-inhibitor designed to regulate uncontrolled or excessive complement activation.
 With this approach, we believe that pegcetacoplan may have the potential to provide broad control of the red blood cell destruction (hemolysis) that drives the symptoms of PNH.